Related Content

 If you're going to opt for the Underground when arriving by Eurostar, turn left from Eurostar arrivals and head towards a northbound Northern line train.

-A plus of taking the Underground is if you’ll be pulling luggage on wheels, it’s further down Euston Road than it looks on a map, and working out how to enter Euston station from the street is a challenge.
+A plus of taking the Underground is Euston station is further down Euston Road than it looks on a map, and working out how to enter Euston station from the street is a challenge.

 In contrast the exit from the Underground station at Euston takes you direct into that station's main departure hall.